taddison/personal-site/content/blog/2020/01/remark-slide-starter/index.md

 date: "2020-01-26T00:00:00.0Z"
 ---

-After spending so long authoring technical blog posts/documentation in [Markdown], it's a jarring transition to get dropped back into PowerPoint or Keynote and produce a useful technica presentation...I found myself pasting a lot of _screenshots_ of code, or fighting with formatting.
+After spending so long authoring technical blog posts/documentation in [Markdown], it's a jarring transition to get dropped back into PowerPoint or Keynote and produce a useful technical presentation...I found myself pasting a lot of _screenshots_ of code, or fighting with formatting.
 The good news is there are plenty of libraries out there which allow you to author in Markdown.

 I start all my technical presentations with the [remark-slides-starter], that is built on [Remark], [DeckTape], and [Live Server].
 If you want to get started right away: